yasiryagi/helpdesk/tools/query-node/README.md

 ```

 ## Troubleshooting
-#Make sure your joystream node accept connections from your domain, use the flag `--rpc-cors`
+Make sure your joystream node accept connections from your domain, use the flag `--rpc-cors` flag i.e. `--rpc-cors all`.